rudifa/ios-gameofchats/README.md

 In ChatLogController add ChatMessageCell and populate from the chat.

 ### EP 13 - How to Create Chat Bubbles using Constraints

+Adds the bubbleView to the ChatMessageCell and adjusts its size to the message text.